fritzalder/faulty-point-unit/02_table2_affected_runtimes/sgx-lkl/README.md

 sudo ./run.sh
 ```

 **Note (runtime).** Building SGX-LKL may take a long time during the `make sim` target of their build script.
 On our lab machine, the process took around 30 minutes.
+Due to this time effort, LKL is also not included in the Travis CI.

 ## Expected output